brandon025/Python-Fun/voicemail-aws-api/README.md

 * S3 buckets and objects

 # Alternative Designs
 I was going to tempoarily store voicemails in /tmp/ folder.
 However, this folder is easily accessible by any users and is not secured.
-I decided to not parse the AWS bucket for a list of objects (files) to determine what voicemails weren't uploaded to the bucket yet.
+I decided to not parse the S3 bucket for a list of objects (files) to determine what voicemails weren't uploaded to the bucket yet.
 This method can be costly on the API calls as the bucket grows.
-The text file for the last uploaded voicemail can be stored onto AWS in case we have clusters of servers that are running this.
+The text file for the last uploaded voicemail can be stored onto S3 bucket if this needs to scale and have clusters of servers running this script.

 # Testing plan
 Unit testing was done on a lab environment.
 Any new updates would first be tested in lab before pushing onto production.